-The 2020 Cannabis Legalisation Referendum was a huge opportunity for New Zealand to finally treat drug use as a health issue, not a criminal one.
-Health Not Handcuffs was launched in April 2019 by a group of health and social justice organisations united by a desire to see compassionate approaches to drug and alcohol use, informed by the evidence.
+Health Not Handcuffs was launched in 2019 by a group of health and social justice organisations united in their desire to champion compassionate, evidence-based approaches to drug and alcohol use.

-Our first phase established the kaupapa of the campaign, ensuring the key messages radiated out through the community, and pulling the most eager supporters to the site to help establish the foundations of the community that would grow over the campaign.
-User-generated content was key to this process, with hundreds of supporters uploading their personal stories supporting drug law reform and why they were voting yes.
+We began work on establishing the kaupapa of the campaign, ensuring key messages were seen by the community, and pulling the most eager supporters to the website.
+The aim was to create a community of people united in their belief in this cause that could grow over the course of the campaign.
+User-generated content was key to this process, with hundreds of individuals in the community uploading their personal stories in support of drug law reform.

-The second phase was developed to energise & activate people, branding, organising and hosting Unify Rally at the Auckland Town Hall to bring advocates into the same room, equip them with the necessary resources and inspire them with a few well-known faces from Aotearoa and inspiring stories from abroad.
+Through the branding, organising and hosting of Unify Rally at the Auckland Town Hall, we were able to help bring advocates together, equip them with necessary resources and inspire them to continue the fight, with the help of a few well-known faces from Aotearoa.